 Adaptation of existing underground facilities for civil protection purposes – technical barriers and design options

-In view of the growing importance of infrastructure resilience and the need to increase public safety, the possibility of using existing underground facilities as temporary shelters is being increasingly analyzed.
-The paper will address the issue of adapting tunnels, infrastructure facilities, and historic underground excavations for protective functions.
+Given the growing importance of infrastructure resilience and the need to enhance public safety, the possibility of using existing underground structures as temporary shelters is being explored with increasing frequency.
+An expert will address the issue of adapting tunnels, infrastructure facilities, and historic underground excavations for protective purposes.

-Key technical and design barriers will be discussed, including: space limitations, enclosure tightness, evacuation requirements, and the safe duration of human exposure to conditions of limited air exchange.
-Particular attention will be paid to ventilation issues and the differences between residential ventilation, fire ventilation, and systems enabling temporary isolation of underground spaces, taking into account the CO₂/O₂ balance and scenarios involving human presence.
+Key technical and design barriers will be discussed, including: volume limitations, the airtightness of the enclosure, evacuation requirements, and the duration of safe human occupancy under conditions of limited air exchange.
+Particular attention will be devoted to ventilation issues and the differences between general ventilation, fire ventilation, and systems enabling the temporary isolation of underground spaces, taking into account the CO₂/O₂ balance and scenarios involving human occupancy.

-The paper will also present the functional differences between a classic civil defense shelter and a temporary shelter, indicating the real possibilities and limitations of adapting the existing underground infrastructure.
+The presentation will also outline the functional differences between a traditional civil defense shelter and a temporary shelter, highlighting the realistic possibilities and limitations of adapting existing underground infrastructure.
 The presented conclusions may serve as a starting point for developing design standards for future infrastructure investments, taking into account the potential for converting the functions of buildings.